All characters you can unlock in Genshin Impact

 Gallant Journey

-When dispatched to Liyue, the time taken to complete the task is reduced by 25%.
+When dispatched to Liyue, the time to complete the task is reduced by 25%.

 Passive Talent 2